gefendioglu/Cpp_Practices/Cpp_Features/24_Value_Category.md

 ## VALUE CATEGORY:

-/----------------------------------------------
-/----------------------------------------------

-- What is the difference between "expression" and "statement"? expression --> 10, x, x+10, a*a + b*b > 10. etc (operators, objects, constants, etc.)
+- What is the difference between "expression" and "statement"?
+  - expression --> 10, x, x+10, a*a + b*b > 10. etc (operators, objects, constants, etc.)
-   statement  --> all expressions which have ; at the end.
+  - statement  --> all expressions which have ; at the end.
-	              x = 10  --> expression
+    - x = 10  --> expression
-				  x = 10; --> statement (expression statement)
+    - x = 10; --> statement (expression statement)
-	- "const" keyword doesnt effect the value category
+  - "const" keyword does not effect the value category

 - What is the data type?
   - int, int*, int&, int [], int (*)(int), etc.

 - The value category types in Cpp:
   - L Value (Left Value):
-	  the values that point objects
+    - The values that point objects
-	  they have a place in the memory
+    - They have a place in the memory

   - X Value (Expiring Value):
-	  not defined in C language
+    - Not defined in C language
+    - The values that point objects
+    - It does not appear as a direct name in the code (it does not have an ID.)

+  - PR Value (Pure Right Value):
-	  the values that point objects
+    - The values that not point any objects
-	  kodda doðrudan bir isim olarak karþýmýza çýkmaz (bir kimliði yoktur.)

-	- PR Value (Pure Right Value): the values that not point any objects they dont have any place in the memory
+    - They do not have any place in the memory

    - L Value + X Value = GL Value
    - PR Value + X Value = R Value

+/----------------------------------------------
+/----------------------------------------------

 ### L-VALUE REFERENCES for functions :